RoHiT123-one/AI_vs_Manual_Data_Analysis/README.md

  AI vs Manual: Sales Analysis Project

 Overview
-This project showcases a comparison between a manually developed sales analysis project and the same project generated using AI (ChatGPT).
+This project showcases a comparison between a manually developed sales analysis project and the same project generated using AI (PowerDrill AI).
 It demonstrates how AI can reduce days of work into minutes while maintaining output quality.

 Folders:
 - `/Sales_Analysis_Manual`: Fully coded by hand using Python